heenapillania/sigma-demo/README.md

 # sigma-demo
-This is a demo file.
+This is a demo file for Git &amp; Github class.